 At the End of the Day: Franz Josef Glacier Hotel

 After 21 Years:

 The Wanganui River washed out the one-lane Highway 6 bridge in 2013.
 It reopened in six days.
-The Franz Josef Glacier Hotel is now called the Scenic Franz Josef Glacier Hotel.
+The Franz Josef Glacier Hotel is now called the Scenic Franz Josef Glacier Hotel—and don’t you forget it.
 We’re still not telling where we bought the beer.

 Tomorrow: Glaciers and Queenstown